helmetjs/helmetjs.github.io/docs/hsts/index.md

 ### Setting the header conditionally

-By default, this header is set if `req.secure` is `true`. `req.secure` is a boolean auto-populated by Express.
-If you're not using Express, that value won't necessarily be set, so you have two options.

-First, you can choose to set the header conditionally with the `setIf` option.
-This is a function that will be passed the request and response objects.
-It should return `true` if the header should be set and `false` otherwise.
+This header will always be set because [the header is ignored in insecure HTTP](https://tools.ietf.org/html/rfc6797#section-8.1).
+If you wish to set it conditionally, use `setIf`, a function that should return `true` if the header should be set and `false` otherwise.

 ```javascript
 app.use(helmet.hsts({